RESEARCH & PRACTICE

 Argues for the arts as civic infrastructure, linking music education to wellbeing, resilience, and community renewal in post-crisis contexts.
 Read article

-View all academic publications via ResearchGate, Google Scholar, ORCID, ResearcherID, Zenodo, SSRN, Academia, and LinkedIn.
+View all academic publications via ResearchGate, Google Scholar, ORCID, ResearcherID, Zenodo, Academia, and LinkedIn.

 _.png)